jackmaden/philosophybreak/_articles/dancing-with-nietzsche.md

 ---
 title: Dancing with Nietzsche
-description: Discover how Nietzsche's Perspectivism provides a compelling approach to thinking about the world -- as well as our place in it.
+description: Discover how 19th-century philosopher Friedrich Nietzsche's Perspectivism provides a compelling approach to thinking about the world -- as well as our place in it.
 image: /assets/images/dancing-with-nietzsche.jpg
 image-alt: nietzsche perspectivism
 image-small: /assets/images/dancing-with-nietzsche-small.jpg